 1. Your employees are increasingly using mobile devices for work-related tasks

 Even if you don’t make the move to the cloud, your employees might already be there.
 Most employees now take their mobile devices to work and use apps to accomplish work-related tasks.
 They use cloud-based apps for email, note-taking, file sharing, messaging, and many others.

 All this translates into a highly vulnerable and potentially compliance-violating practice known as shadow IT.
 By making a deliberate move to the cloud, you can incorporate strict BYOD policies and regulate the use of cloud-based apps in a more secure, monitored, and centrally-managed environment.

-2. You have team members working from different geographical locations
+2. You have team members working from home

 3. Business is growing but hardware acquisitions are hurting your cash flow